Billy Hughes (Canadian football)

-Wilfred Perry "Billy" Hughes (1888 – August 28, 1955) was a Canadian football and ice hockey coach and player.
+Wilfred Perry "Billy" Hughes (1888 – August 28, 1955) was a Canadian football and ice hockey player and coach.

 Biography

 Hughes was born in Renfrew, Ontario in 1888 and played both football and ice hockey while a student at McGill University in Montreal.
 He also played ice hockey with the Montreal Stars, champions of the 1914–15 Montreal Hockey League and holders of the 1915 Art Ross Trophy.